Creighton vs. Providence: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +2000

-- Creighton is eighth-best in college basketball in terms of its odds to win the national championship (+2000), much higher than its computer rankings (16th-best).
+- Sportsbooks rate Creighton much higher (eighth-best in the country) than the computer rankings do (16th-best).

-- Bookmakers have moved the Bluejays' national championship odds up from +2500 at the beginning of the season to +2000.
-Among all teams in the country, that is the 46th-biggest change.
+- Bookmakers have moved the Bluejays' national championship odds up from +2500 at the start of the season to +2000.
+Among all teams in college basketball, that is the 46th-biggest change.

 - With odds of +2000, Creighton has been given a 4.8% chance of winning the national championship.